 Advancements in emissions control technology in clean diesel passenger cars and light-duty pickup trucks will have a positive effect on efforts to reduce future Greenhouse Gas Emissions, according to the federal government’s newly-released Draft Technical Assessment Report (TAR).

 The U.S. Department of Transportation (DOT), the EPA and the California Air Resources Board (CARB) released the mid-term evaluation of the National Program for greenhouse gas emissions and fuel economy standards for light-duty cars and trucks.
-The Draft TAR, which covers vehicle model years 2022-2025, confirms that automotive manufacturers are introducing new technology to market at a rapid pace, and predicts that the MY 2022-2025 standards are achievable with a wide range of technologies.
+If you want to find cars, you can apply here and get the best car finders.
+The Draft TAR, which covers vehicle model years 2022-2025, confirms that automotive manufacturers along with the Chevrolet dealership are introducing new technology to market at a rapid pace, and predicts that the MY 2022-2025 standards are achievable with a wide range of technologies.
 Dodge Dealership Beaumont has some of the best cars, that can suit all your needs and you can customize them as well.

 “We’re extremely pleased that EPA, DOT and CARB recognize at this time especially the Greenhouse Gas emissions improvements in new and future clean diesel technology and fuels,” said Allen Schaeffer, executive director of the Diesel Technology Forum.
 “Automakers and engine manufacturers have invested billions of dollars in diesel research and development to significantly improve the fuel efficiency and emissions from modern diesel vehicles.

 “And while the Draft TAR specifically highlights advanced gasoline vehicles as being the primary source for achieving future fuel efficiency levels, we believe that new clean diesel engines will also play a key role in reaching the 2025 mileage goals,” Schaeffer continued.